ngworker/ngworker/packages/spectacular/README.md

 ### Feature testing

-The feature testing API helps configure the Angular testing module and sets up a test harness for an Angular feature module.
-It contains a few companion services that wrap Angular's built-in navigation services, but adjust to the Angular feature module under test.
+Spectacular's feature testing API configures the Angular testing module and sets up a test harness for an Angular feature module.
+It contains a few companion services that wrap Angular's built-in navigation services, but adjusted to the Angular feature module under test.

+The feature test harness is used to test feature modules and shell modules.

 #### Public API